landonk89/HEVSuitMod/README.md

 Please see https://github.com/landonk89/HEVSuitAssets for the related asset files for this mod.

+Right now, this is very early in development.
+A few things work but it's buggy and unfinished.

 I am only slightly higher than a beginner when it comes to modding and coding in general, so I need to learn a lot more about Unity and EFT's systems to make this all work the way I want.
 Any contributions or advice are welcome, hopefully some talented people who love these two games as much as I do will stumble into this project and find interest!